-Wilfrid was born in Northumbria in 634 and was first educated at the Celtic monastery of Lindisfarne He then went to Lyon, France, where he was a disciple of Bishop Annemund and to Rome.
+St Wilfred was born in Northumbria in 634 and was first educated at the Celtic monastery of Lindisfarne He then went to Lyon, France, where he was a disciple of Bishop Annemund and to Rome.
 He came back a strong supporter of Roman church traditions against Celtic ways.

-Abbot of Ripon and then bishop of Northumbria
+Abbot of Ripon and then Bishop of Northumbria

 He became abbot of Ripon and then bishop of Northumbria.
 He went back to France to be ordained, but when he returned to England, found that Chad was occupying his see.
 Archbishop Theodore of Canterbury had divided up the see and now persuaded Chad to go as bishop of the Mercians, leaving Wilfrid as bishop of York.
 He is said to have built the minster of York.

-An advocate of Roman practice
+An Advocate of Roman practice

 Disputes with Theodore of Canterbury about the division of Northumbria